-7. If the report you are scheduling has input controls that prompt for user input, click the Parameters tab.
+7. If the report or dashboard you are scheduling has input controls that prompt for user input, click the Parameters tab.

-Figure 3-17 Set the Parameter Values Page for Scheduling a Report
+Figure 3-19 Set the Parameter Values Page for Scheduling a Report

-Saved values, if there are any, appear in a drop-down list at the top of the page, as shown in Figure 3-17.
-In the Use saved values drop-down, you can set the input controls defined for the report you're scheduling.
-You can set the input values for the scheduled report, and click Save Current Values to save the input value as a named set of values.
+Saved values, if there are any, appear in a drop-down list at the top of the page, as shown in Figure 3-19.
+In the Use saved values drop-down, you can set the input controls defined for the report or dashboard you're scheduling.
+You can set the input values for the scheduled job, and click Save Current Values to save the input value as a named set of values.

-For more information about using saved values and saving input values, see "Running a Report with Input Controls or Filters" on page 65.
+For more information about using saved values and saving input values, see "Running a Report with Input Controls or Filters" on page 73.

 - 8. Choose a set of saved values, or set the input controls. - 9.
 Click the Output Options tab and set the output format and location, as described in Setting Output Options. - 10.
 Click the Notifications tab and set up email notifications, as described in Setting Up Notifications - 11.
 Click Save.
-The Save As dialog box appears. - 12.
+The Save dialog box appears. - 12.
 In the Scheduled Job Name field, enter a name for the job, for example, Weekly Report.
 The description is optional. - 13.
 Click Save to save the schedule.
-The job appears in the list of saved jobs for this report.
+The job appears in the list of saved jobs for the report or dashboard.

-3.9.2 Setting Output Options
+3.10.1 Setting Output Options